Maasai Teaching Volunteer Program in Kenya

-Please note, this project is not available during the school holidays outlined below.
-If you apply for the Teaching project during this time, you will be switched to either Special Needs Care or Women’s Education, which are based in and around Nairobi.
+Please note, this project is not available during the school holidays.
+If you apply for the Teaching - Maasai project during this time, you will be switched to either the Sports Education or Women’s Education projects.

 Why do Teaching volunteering in Maasai with IVHQ?